-Actions are a visual representation of behaviour that can happen on your page other than just the initial page view.
+Actions are a visual representation of behavior that can happen on your page other than just the initial page view.

-- By adding them directly from the Actions folder in the left sidebar
+- Add them directly from the Actions folder in the left sidebar.

-2. By dragging an arrow anywhere on the canvas and using that menu!
+2. Drag an arrow anywhere on the canvas and using that menu.

 How do they work?

 Each action has a simple or advanced setting.